vacary/docker/README.md

 etc.), follow the instructions at (<https://docs.docker.com/engine/installation/>).

+Once you have Docker installed, you can run any of the images below using the following command:

+        docker run -ti fenicsproject/<image-name>:latest

+If you want to share your current working directory into the container use the following command:

+        docker run -v $(pwd):/home/fenics/shared fenicsproject/<image-name>:latest

 We currently offer nine images.
 Most end-users are probably looking for the `stable`, `stable-ppa` or `dolfin-adjoint` images: